Preface

 This book can be used for teaching by university lecturers and instructors.
 They may use data examples and analyses provided in this book as illustrations in lectures (acknowledging the source), or simply adopt the book for the practical/computing part of their course.
 Some of these exercises will be useful as part of the general statistics curriculum, and some will be more suitable for special courses such as “Item Response Theory” or “Structural Equation Modelling” or “Measurement Invariance”.

-This book can be used for self-study by anybody who want to acquire practical skills in conducting psychometric analyses.
+This book can be used for self-study by anybody who wants to acquire practical skills in conducting psychometric analyses.
 These may be students and researchers in the fields of psychology, or any behavioural or social science, of any age and level – undergraduate and postgraduate, PhD and postdoctoral researchers, and seasoned researchers who want to acquire new skills in psychometrics.
 These may also be practitioners in various fields of assessment who need to be able to make sense of their data or create new assessments.

 This book can also be used for self-study by people with some experience in Psychometrics, but wanting to learn how to do these analyses in R, perhaps moving from another software program like SPSS.